shree131/car-price-prediction-model/README.md

    - Calculated the weights and bias.

 6. **Evaluation**:
-   - Performance measured by examining R² and residual.
+   - Performance measured by examining R² and the residual.
    - Plotted actual vs. predicted prices for the testing set.

 ---